 What are the known short term risks of melatonin use?

 Even melatonin in appropriate doses for occasional use is shown to cause adverse reactions in some users including:

 –Daytime drowsiness or fatigue

 -Depression or mood swings

 These reactions naturally occur at a higher frequency with higher doses or more regular use.

-Studies on the long term effects of melatonin use in humans haven’t even been done.
-Caution is generally suggested as long-term hormonal regulation in other cases has been shown to have negative effects.
+Studies on the long-term effects of melatonin use in humans haven’t even been done.
+Caution is generally suggested as a result.

 Does melatonin have different effects on children?